 Leonid Shtilman: It’s a moving target because companies should not only invest in new security software, but they should change the way employees work.
 Most companies think that if they implement traditional technologies (antivirus, firewall) and use sophisticated passwords, it will be enough.
 Our ever-changing environment requires several layers of protection.
 Only IT personnel should have administrative passwords, and they should be kept in a vault and handled only through identity management techniques.

 Companies are most ill prepared to handle privileged accounts, which are the basis, or entry point if you will, for all attacks.
 Perpetrators take over these accounts, or gain access through these accounts, to further penetrate your environment and take over servers and other IT infrastructure sources.

-Rake Narang: What are the next steps that companies should take in addition to perimeter and antivirus-based security to combat zero-day attacks and malware?
+Info Security PG: What are the next steps that companies should take in addition to perimeter and antivirus-based security to combat zero-day attacks and malware?

 Leonid Shtilman: A good many years ago, progressive thinkers in security put forward whitelisting technology as the perfect enhancement and compliment to antivirus' blacklisting strategy as a way to counter the fast-moving, polymorphic malware that was just then starting to bombard signature-based blocking mechanisms AV is built on.
 The constant stream of zero-day attacks and malware variations has made it necessary to utilize many layers of protection to effectively combat the infiltrations.

 In today’s highly vulnerable online corporate environments, careful control of applications and user-privilege levels are the very foundation of IT security.
 Most IT professionals agree that controlling which applications are allowed to run in your environment and reinforcing that protective layer by allowing standard administrative rights only are the best practices for reducing security risks.